 I personally consider every place in the globe with a chair, a table and a decent WiFi as a potential office.

 But, there are laws.
 What I want is not necessarily what I can get.
-The vast majority of nomad enter in countries on tourist visa.
-Which mean, you are supposed to be on holidays.
-In other words: you are legally not authorized to work.
+The vast majority of nomadster countries on tourist visas.
+Which means, you are supposed to be on holiday.
+In other words: you are legally NOT authorized to work.

 If you are working for a foreign company and your job has nothing to do with the country in which you are, it’s okay (but still illegal).
 But it’s another story if you are a travel blogger, english teacher…